The classification of 2-connected 7-manifolds: The classification of 2-connected 7-manifolds

-\section{The classification of $2$-connected $7$-manifolds}
+\section{The classification of 2-connected 7-manifolds}

-In this section we classify closed smooth spin $2$-connected $7$-manifolds $M$ up to spin diffeomorphism.
+In this section we classify closed smooth spin $2$-connected $7$-manifolds $M$ up to diffeomorphism.
 Recall that a homotopy $7$-sphere $\Sigma$ is a spin manifold which is homotopy equivalent to $S^7$.
-In Section \ref{subsec:almost_diffeomorphisms} we recall that by definition an almost diffeomorphism $f \colon M \acong N$ defines a diffeomorphism $f \colon M \cong N \sharp \Sigma$, for some homotopy sphere $\Sigma$.
-In Section \ref{subsec:alsmost_classification} we relate the algebra of Section \ref{sec:invariants} to the algebra used in \cite{crowley02} and so give the almost diffeomorphism classification of $2$-connected $M$ in terms of their linking families $(H^4(M), q^\circ_M, p_M)$.
+In Section \ref{ss:almost_diffeomorphism} we recall that an almost diffeomorphism $f \colon M_0 \acong M_1$ defines a diffeomorphism $f \colon M_0 \sharp \Sigma \cong M_1$, for some $\Sigma$.
+In Section \ref{ss:alsmost_classification} we relate the algebra of Section \ref{sec:invariants} to the algebra used in \cite{crowley02} and so give the almost diffeomorphism classification of $2$-connected $M$ in terms of their refinements $(H^4(M), q^\circ_M, p_M)$.

-With the almost diffeomorphism classification in hand, we are lead to consider the inertia group of $M$.
-This is the group of homotopy spheres $\Sigma$ such that $M \sharp \Sigma \cong M$.
-In Section \ref{subsec:inertia_and_reactivity2} we establish basic facts about the inertia group of $M$, the reactivity of $M$ and the relationship between reactivity and inertia.
+With the almost diffeomorphism classification in hand, we consider the inertia group of $M$, which is the group of homotopy spheres $\Sigma$ such that $M \sharp \Sigma \cong M$.
+In Section \ref{ss:inertia_and_reactivity2} we establish basic facts relating the inertia group of $M$, the reactivity of $M$ and certain mapping class groups of $M$.
 We also construct an important family of almost diffeomorphisms $f \colon M \acong M$ in Proposition \ref{prop:p2null}.
-The almost diffeomorphisms of Proposition \ref{prop:p2null} allow us to show that the generalised Eells-Kuiper invariant of $M$, $\mu_M$, precisely measures the gap between the almost diffeomorphism classification and the diffeomorphism classification.
-In Section \ref{subsec:classification_theorem} we prove that the mod $28$ Gauss refinement of $M$, $(H^4(M), q^\circ_M, \EK_M, p_M)$, is a complete invariant diffeomorphisms.
+The almost diffeomorphisms of Proposition \ref{prop:p2null} allow us to show that the generalised Eells-Kuiper invariant of $M$,~$\mu_M$, precisely measures the gap between the almost diffeomorphism classification and the diffeomorphism classification.
+In Section \ref{ss:classification_theorem} we prove that the mod $28$ distillation of $M$, $(H^4(M), q^\circ_M, \EK_M, p_M)$, is a complete invariant of diffeomorphisms.